<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Using NIST Controls to Fulfill GDPR Requirements

 The real point of GDPR?
 Accountability, data privacy, and data protection.
 Using the NIST Cybersecurity Framework can add immense value to your journey to GDPR compliance.
-Various NIST security controls can help your company secure the confidential data that you need through the five NIST Functions: Identify, Protect, Detect, Respond and Recover.
+Various NIST security controls can help your company secure the confidential data that you need through the five NIST Functions: Identify, Protect, Detect, Respond, and Recover.

 NIST 800-53 Publication, “Assessing Security and Privacy Controls in Federal Information Systems and Organizations,” can help you introduce the continuous evaluation of your security procedures in your organization related to the GDPR.

 Interestingly enough, NIST just published a new draft of its Risk Management Framework (RMF) to include measures on data privacy.
-The NIST SP 800-37, “Guide for Applying the Risk Management Framework to Federal Information Systems,” or Risk Management Framework (RMF), can help you achieve GDPR requirements by following it.
+The NIST SP 800-37, “Guide for Applying the Risk Management Framework to Federal Information Systems,” or Risk Management Framework (RMF), can help you achieve GDPR requirements by following them.

 These documents can be heavy, so if you want an entry-level introduction to handling sensitive data, read or even adopt NIST 800-171, which was originally required by the Department of Defense for all of its large contractors and suppliers.
 The NIST 800-171 Special Publication, “Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations,” is certainly where you could begin.